 Compilers are complex software systems that translate languages to instructions hardware is able to execute.
 Modern compiler infrastructure such as LLVM have grown to become highly modular and reusable in being able to support a large number of programming languages/models and target hardware using the same intermediate representation (IR) infrastructure.
 The advent of specialized ML/AI chips however brings in new challenges in the process of compiler and IR design and lowering such IR to hardware to realize high performance.

-PolyMage Labs offers compiler building blocks that are highly reusable for the purposes of optimization, analysis, and mapping to parallel hardware including custom accelerators.
-Its technology is based on the MLIR infrastructure.
-It can be customized to support a variety of programming languages and models as well as target hardware-specific optimizers and lowering frameworks.
+PolyMage Labs offers PolyBlocks, which are "blocks" that can be used to build compilers and code generators for high-performance computing.
+PolyBlocks is highly reusable for optimization, analysis, and mapping to parallel hardware including custom accelerators.
+Our technology is based on the MLIR infrastructure; it can be customized to support a variety of programming languages and models as well as target hardware-specific optimizers and lowering frameworks.
 We particularly employ polyhedral optimization techniques and specialize in compiling computations on high-dimensional data spaces.
 Our technology is realizable on the compilation paths of a variety of programming models and languages, encompassing domain-specific ones and general-purpose ones.

 Our compiler building blocks are in terms of additional MLIR “ops” and their surrounding infrastructure.
 These operations are lowered or "code generated" using a number of techniques including polyhedral AST generation driven by the Integer Set Library and MLIR Affine and Standard dialect infrastructure for analysis and transformation.
 They are highly reusable across a variety of domains served by dense matrix/tensor computations such as deep learning, image processing pipelines, stencil computations, and similar ones used in science and engineering.